impactahead/philomath-starter-template/content/chapter-1/chapter.md

 * Github token with minimal permissions to write the content of the repository
 * Philomath starter template!

-Now, just fork the repository and start writing your own content.
+Now, just clone the repository and start writing your own content.
 Each push to `main` will produce the new version of the book.

 ## Syntax highlighting